vikkasyousaf/Helloworld/ES vs AWS.md

 ## Authentication options

-### AWS ES Service
+### AWS ES Service User Authentication and Access for Kibana with Amazon Cognito

+1. AWS ES service is now integrate with Amazon Cognito to provide user-level authorization for Kibana, without the need to configure and manage proxy server.

+2. With Cognito you can also set access policy for user or group of users, and make it easy to manage access control.

+3. Kibana authentication is supported on all domains that use Elasticsearch 5.1 or greater and is available in 15 regions globally.

-1. You can authenticate users to the service through Amazon Cognito and restrict access to specified authenticated users using AWS Identity and Access Management (IAM).
+4. You can authenticate users to the service through Amazon Cognito and restrict access to specified authenticated users using AWS Identity and Access Management (IAM).

-2. IAM policies can be set up to provide fine-grained access control:
-	* To the management API for operations like creating and scaling domains.
-	* And the data plane API for operations like uploading documents and executing queries.

-3. The node-to-node encryption capability by implementing TLS for all communications between instances in the ES domain.

-4. AWS Key Management Service (KMS) lets you encrypt data in Amazon Elasticsearch Service at-rest, including primary and replica indices, log files, memory swap files, and automated snapshots.

  AWS support three type of access policy to your domain

 	* Resource-based policies
 	* Identity-based policies
 	* IP-based policies